Government refuses to give families more time to pay inheritance tax on pensions

 Ian Bond, member of the wills and equity committee at the Law Society, said that timetable is already short before you have to factor in finding pension information.

-He said: “People rarely die tidily and things are not always in the best of order
+He said: “People rarely die tidily and things are not always in the best of order.

 “Many don’t just have one pension and the onus is on personal representatives to find them.

-“The IHT clock starts ticking as soon as as someone dies.
+“The IHT clock starts ticking as soon as someone dies.
 Interest rates will apply if IHT isn’t paid six months after death.
 That is short as it is but layering pensions on top of that makes it incredibly difficult.

 "It needs to be standardised and frailty sharpish so we don’t end up delaying the administration of estates.”